 - Ink: If warm water and detergent doesn’t work, try a commercial ink remover.

 - Lipstick: Detergent and warm water; use light pressure with a plastic scouring pad if it’s a tough stain.

 - Scuffs: Use a pencil eraser on them.
 If stubborn, rub gently with 000 fine steel wool and the type of liquid wax usually used on the floor.
-Mr. Clean magic erasers work wonders on these.

 After removing any stain, rinse the area thoroughly with a damp cloth, dry completely, and, if the floor finish has been removed in that area, recoat with appropriate finish or wax.

 It’s recommended a professional floor finisher be called to handle rust stains, dark spots, or stains that cover an extensive area.
-Sometimes the best response to a stain is to refinish the entire floor.
+Sometimes the best response to a stain is to refinish spot or the entire floor.

 - A high percentage of grime found on floors is carried in from outside on shoes.
 So a good way to limit the amount of cleaning you need to do is limit the amount of grunge that finds its way to the floor.
 Use area rugs, throw rugs, and runners over high traffic areas.
 You might also consider adopting the Asian habit of having people remove their shoes before stepping inside.
 Of course, the considerate host provides slippers and an area by the door where shoes are stashed.